I’m going to let you in on a not-so-little secret….I LOVE THE HOLIDAYS!

 For the past 3 years, I would toy with the idea of getting a tree or not getting a tree.
 I decide to go for it this year.
 The mister said he wanted a real tree, to which I reminded him that we live in a penthouse walk up and asked if he wanted to deal with that?
 Thousand guesses what his answer was? #no “But babe, I love the smell of a real tree…” First off, don’t we all?
 Secondly, “I’ll get you a fir scented candle.”
 Solves that problem.

-Tip: If you don’t have room for a standing tree in your home, try a tabletop tree.
+Tip: If you don’t have room for a standing tree in your home, try a tabletop tree (like this or this).
 You could also just decorate with festive greens in your floral arrangements (which will give you that smell we all love).
+You can find greens at your local florist or pick up leftover greens, at your local tree lot – fo’ free!

 2. Festive Shelving